Thygeminator/research-notebook/README.md

 * figures and intermediate results
 * questions for discussion
 * weekly progress updates
+* references and links to relevant literature
+* and more...

 The repository itself only exists to generate the website — the page above is the intended way to read the material.